Anastas Mikoyan: Thaw and de-Stalinization

 After the war, Stalin considered launching a new purge against Mikoyan, Vyacheslav Molotov, and several other Party leaders.
 Consequently, Mikoyan gradually began to fall out of favor and was harshly attacked by Stalin at the Central Committee plenum after 19th Party Congress in October 1952.
 Stalin's plans never came to fruition, however, as he died before he could put them into motion.
 After Stalin's death in 1953, a power struggle ensued for the Soviet leadership.
 Given Mikoyan's Caucasian origins, Nikita Khrushchev was uncertain about his reaction to the idea of removing Stalin's right-hand man, Beria.
 Mikoyan was therefore the last person who he informed about the anti-Beria plot.
 However, Mikoyan ultimately approved of Beria's arrest and strongly supported Khrushchev in the post-Stalin power struggle.

 In 1956, Mikoyan helped Khrushchev organize his "Secret Speech", delivered before the 20th Party Congress, in which Khrushchev denounced Stalin's personality cult.
 It was Mikoyan, and not Khrushchev, who made the first anti-Stalinist speech at the 20th Congress.
-As Khrushchev's "point man on nationality matters," Mikoyan helped roll back some of the stifling restrictions on national cultures imposed during Stalin's time.
+As Khrushchev's "point man on nationality matters", Mikoyan helped roll back some of the stifling restrictions on national cultures imposed during Stalin's time.
 On 11 March 1954, he gave a speech in Yerevan in his native Armenia, where he called for the rehabilitation of Yeghishe Charents, the republication of Raphael Patkanian and Raffi, and the revival of Alexander Miasnikian's legacy.
 Behind the scenes, he assisted Armenian leaders in the rehabilitation of former "enemies" in the republic, and worked with Lev Shaumyan (son of Stepan), as well as Gulag returnees Alexei Snegov and Olga Shatunovskaya on the process of de-Stalinization.
 Mikoyan was personally involved in the rehabilitation of several high-profile Soviet figures, including Armenia's former first secretary, Aghasi Khanjian.

 In 1957, Mikoyan refused to back an attempt by Malenkov, Molotov, and Kaganovich to remove Khrushchev from power, and thus secured his position as one of Khrushchev's closest allies during the Thaw.
 He backed Khrushchev because of his strong support for de-Stalinization and political reform.
 In recognition of Mikoyan's support and talents, Khrushchev frequently deferred to him on domestic policy.
-It was Mikoyan who played a leading role in the return and rehabilitation of nationalities victimized by Stalin and Beria's wartime deportations.
+It was Mikoyan who played a leading role in the return and rehabilitation of the various nationalities victimized by the wartime deportations of Stalin and Beria, especially the Chechens and Ingush.

 In 1962, Khrushchev sent Mikoyan and Frol Kozlov to Novocherkassk to deal with growing unrest in the southern city.
 Although Mikoyan opposed force and sought dialogue with the demonstrators, Kozlov pushed for a harsh response, resulting in the Novocherkassk massacre.